-It is not uncommon for secondary addictions to appear as a result of these addictions.
+It is not uncommon for secondary addictions to appear as a result of an addiction to gambling.

 Drug and Alcohol abuse can regularly be adopted as a method to deal with these symptoms, along with mental illnesses including stress, anxiety and depression.

 Start your journey with Camino Recovery today.